To stay awhile

 To take a hike (duh)

 Hiking is the #1 activity around these parts.
 Naturally, RMNP sees the most attention and rightfully so.
-It’s not America’s 3rd most visited National Park by accident; its trails lead to some of the most beautiful high-country wilderness in the World.
-But, hint-hint, nearby Roosevelt National Forest has equally as good scenery and often fewer crowds--and you can take your dog with you.
+It’s not one of America’s most visited National Parks by accident; its trails lead to some of the most beautiful high-country wilderness in the World.
+But, hint-hint, nearby Roosevelt National Forest and Hermit Park have equally as good scenery and often fewer crowds, and you can take your dog with you.

 To try something new